 In 2018 and 2019, many employers and their assignees have been grappling with the impact of the Tax Cuts and Jobs Act, the largest overhaul of the US tax code in 30 years, signed into law by President Trump on 22 December 2017.
 As the end of 2019 approaches, many employers will be looking at the 2019 US tax position of their assignees and their compensation reporting requirements to assess any actions they should consider taking before 31 December 2019.

 In this note, we take a look at actions that employers should consider prior to the end of the calendar year in terms of accurate assignment compensation reporting..

 For employers, it is important that all elements of assignment compensation and benefits are reported for US payroll purposes.
 This article sets out these aspects in more detail below.

 In addition to the below, employers of tax equalised assignees may wish to settle any anticipated overseas tax liabilities of their assignees before the end of 2019 to ensure that the US foreign tax credit position of their assignees is optimised.
-More detail on this is explained in our other article here.
+More detail on US year-end planning.

 Employer year-end reporting

 As the year end approaches many employers will be reviewing the US payroll reporting aspects for their assignees.
 Under US compensation reporting rules, all compensation and benefits must be reported on the year-end compensation reporting statement W-2, which must generally match with the earnings reported on each individuals US income tax return.
 This exercise has two groups of assignees: